sbcshop/EncroPi-Software/README.md

 *  https://thonny.org/

 ### Uploading Micropython Firmware
 * Hold Boot Button and plug-in in your system after that release Boot button, you will get pop-up window of showing RaspberryPi as a mass storage device.
-Copy the downloaded fimware file(firmware.uf2) from this repository and paste it in resapberry pi board or you can also do this by simply drag and drop method.
+Copy the downloaded firmware file(firmware.uf2) from this repository and paste it in the raspberry pi board or you can also do this by simply drag and drop method.
 Now, your board has updated firmware in it.

 <img src ="https://github.com/sbcshop/EncroPi/blob/main/images/Screenshot%20(29).png" />

 ### Installing CircuitPython Firmware
-* For using the ***Image Display*** functionality in EncroPi, insert the circuit python to the EncroPi(it is circuit python firmware ***adafruit-circuitpython-raspberry_pi_pico-en_US-7.1.1.uf2***). for this first you need to press the boot button then connect the USB, don,t release the button until you connect the USB to the laptop. then you see a new device named "RPI-RP2" drag this file "adafruit-circuitpython- raspberry_pi_pico-en_US-7.1.1.uf2" to this device as shown in figure: this is the official website, or yoy can download from here https://circuitpython.org/board/raspberry_pi_pico/
+* For using the ***Image Display*** functionality in EncroPi, insert the circuit python to the EncroPi(it is circuit python firmware ***adafruit-circuitpython-raspberry_pi_pico-en_US-7.1.1.uf2***). for this first you need to press the boot button then connect the USB, don,t release the button until you connect the USB to the laptop. then you see a new device named "RPI-RP2" drag this file "adafruit-circuitpython- raspberry_pi_pico-en_US-7.1.1.uf2" to this device as shown in figure: this is the official website, or you can download from here https://circuitpython.org/board/raspberry_pi_pico/

  <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img13.png" />